rootCircle/refdocs.io/README.md

 # refdocs.io
 An educational website for developers to learn.
-Integrated with docs and lectures and CHATGPT with login/signup support using Firebase.<br><br>
+Integrated with docs and lectures and CHATGPT with login/signup support using ~Firebase~ SpringBoot.<br><br>
 Based upon [LearnEd_E-learning_Website](https://github.com/roshan9419/LearnEd_E-learning_Website) by [Roshan Kumar](https://github.com/roshan9419).

 ## Submission for WDAD 2023

 To run this project you need some extra files